dmitrytavern/dtavern-object-parser/docs/api/schema.md

 # .schema(object)

-Creates a schema for parse functions.
+Creates an object schema.

-- `object` - the object to create a schema or an array of string.
+- `object` - a raw object or an array of strings.
+See [RawSchema](./types/raw-schema.md) type.

-## Object schema
+## Schema from a raw object

-Schema creates by an object, where properies can be: a `constructor`, `array of constructors`, `schema`, `property schema` or `nested object`.
+Schema creates by an object, where properies can be: [Constructor](./types/constructor.md), [Constructor[]](./types/constructor.md), [Schema](./types/schema.md), [PropertySchema](./types/property-schema.md) or **nested object**.

+Structure example:

 ```
 {
+  // Creates a default property schema
   <property-name>: null

+  // Creates a default property schema
   <property-name>: undefined

+  // Creates a property schema where type is String
   <property-name>: String

+  // Creates a property schema where type is String and Boolean
   <property-name>: [String, Boolean]

+  // Uses a created nested schema
   <property-name>: parser.schema()

+  // Uses a created property schema
   <property-name>: parser.property()

+  // Creates a nested schema
   <property-name>: {
     <property-name>: String